 Why This Matters

-For both women and men, tobacco use can also impact absenteeism and cause lower productivity—a major concern, considering there’s already a staffing shortage for many healthcare organizations.
-According to research, more RN jobs will be available through 2022 than any other profession in the country.
-Having nurses out sick due to smoking-related causes can exacerbate the problem.
+For both women and men, tobacco use can impact absenteeism and cause lower productivity—a major concern, considering there’s already a staffing shortage for many healthcare organizations.
+In fact, the shortage of Registered Nurses (RNs) is expected to intensify as Baby Boomers age and the need for healthcare grows.

-Another potential downside to smoking among healthcare workers is how it affects patient care, according to research that looked at smoking prevalence.
-Those researchers noted that nurse-led interventions for smoking cessation among patients increase the chance of successful quitting by 50%, but that the main barrier in achieving that goal is the nurses’ own smoking behavior.
+Another potential downside to smoking among healthcare workers is how it can affect patient care.
+Research shows nurse-led interventions for smoking cessation among patients play an important role in helping patients quit smoking successfully, but that the main barrier in achieving that goal is the nurses’ own smoking behavior.

 What Smoking Cessation Solution Can Reduce Smoking in Healthcare?

-Others, such as Ballad Health, test for tobacco use, but then use it as an opportunity to provide support.
-(Is one better than the other?
+Others test for tobacco use, but then use it as an opportunity to provide support.

-For example, the EX Program partners with healthcare organizations such as Charleston Area Medical Center and McLeod Health to address the unique needs of tobacco users in today’s environment through an evidence-based program.
+For example, EX Program partners with healthcare organizations such as Indiana University Health, CHI Mercy, and McLeod Health to address the unique needs of tobacco users in today’s environment through an evidence-based program.